 FIRST ALERT FORECAST - Record heat this week

 TUCSON, Ariz.
-(13 News) - After some spotty showers and storms Tuesday, moisture is moving out of the region Wednesday but the heat is sticking with us.
-A ridge of high pressure will build through the rest of the workweek, with highs climbing 10° to 15° above normal.
-Additional daily record highs are likely and we may set a new record for the latest triple-digit day in Tucson on Friday.
-The ridge flattens this weekend with a trough bringing cooler temperatures and the chance for rain into the region next week.
+(13 News) - A ridge of high pressure will build through the rest of the workweek, with highs climbing 10° to 15° above normal.
+Additional daily record highs are expected through Saturday with Friday likely being the latest triple-digit day on record for Tucson.
+The ridge flattens this weekend with a trough bringing much cooler temperatures, gusty winds, and the chance for rain into the region next week.

 FRIDAY: Mostly sunny with a high near 100°.